Inuk woman with acute liver failure expresses sadness over transplant policies

 She said studies vary between 10 per cent of patients relapsing up to "as high as 90 per cent," with one of the issues being that many of the studies don't have a clear enough definition of what constitutes a relapse into drinking.

-She also noted a long-term study published in 2010 in the American Journal of Transplantation that found of about close to two in five of the 208 patients with alcohol-related liver disease studied over a number of years relapsed into heavy drinking.
+She also noted a long-term study published in 2010 in the American Journal of Transplantation that found 20 per cent of the 208 patients with alcohol-related liver disease studied over a number of years relapsed into heavy drinking.

 Saunders said she plans to remain in hospital for the time being, as she continues to recover.